Bekim Balaj: 2018 FIFA World Cup qualification

 In the 2018 FIFA World Cup qualification opening match against Macedonia on 5 September 2016, Balaj came in as a 60th-minute substitute replacing the Midfielder Amir Abrashi to play in the attack line forming a duo partnership among Armando Sadiku.
 In the 75th minute the match was interrupted at score 1–1 due to the weather conditions and the remained 15 minutes were played in the next day.
 In the penultimate minute Balaj scored a goal to give Albania's the 2–1 victory.

 Personal life

-Bekim Balaj spent and helped to build houses for the families of fallen National Liberation Army soldiers.
+Balaj is considered a 'Don Juan' and has been in relationships with several models, including Einxhel Shkira, Viola Spiro, Elita Rudin, and Ilda Bejleri.